seregazhuk/php-pinterest-bot/README.md

 $boards = $bot->boards->forUser($username);
 ```

 Get full board info by boardName and userName.
-Here you can get board id, for further functions
+Here you can execGet board id, for further functions
 (for example, pin creating or following boards).

 ```php